+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located in an external inspection box.
+Gas appears to be from the main supply.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+1 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances. ן ר Cold water is from the public main and, where seen, plumber fittings were of mixed metal construction.
+The sanitary arrangements comprise three piece suites in each of the bath and shower rooms.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipe work.
-The sanitary arrangements comprise a four piece white suite within the main bath/shower room and three piece white suite in the en suite shower room.
-Heating and hot water Accessible parts of the system were visually inspected apart ting and hot water from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
+The property has a system of gas central heating via radiators.
+The gas boiler is located in the utility room cupboard and is a floor mounted unit serving mixed style radiators including older cast iron fittings.